allen13/consul-notify/README.md

 The purpose of this project is to monitor consul and send notifications to various plugins.
-This project was based on [consul-alerts](https://github.com/AcalephStorage/consul-alerts) consul-alerts is very feature rich and complicated. consul-notify seeks to address this complexity by only doing one thing, forwarding alerts to notifiers.
+This project was based on [consul-alerts](https://github.com/AcalephStorage/consul-alerts) which is very feature rich and complicated. consul-notify seeks to address this complexity by only doing one thing, forwarding alerts to notifiers.

 usage
 -----